 Round once, then round again.
 The trick is to be decisive and not mess about too much.
 Practice on scrap paper first if you are not confident.

-I also punched out a load of hearts and flowers to go with the die cuts from the Crafty What Nots box.
+I also punched out a load of hearts and flowers.

 When the canvas was covered-ish and dry I started sticking a few flowers and hearts down with Mod Podge.

 I had an idea of where the flower was going to go so I concentrated on the edges, the bits where I knew the petals wouldn't be so much.
 I also wanted to make sure the pen marks and cute little animals were all covered.
 (Can you see them still peeking through faintly!)

 I wanted some of the flowers to go over the edges onto the sides of the canvas.
 I found it easier to crease these before applying them as the thicker papers made them a little bit resistant to my idea.
 They needed plenty of glue and some encouragement.